Yan Pei-Ming, the Crying Man

-His work, marked by the refusal of the abandonment of painting, the taste of monumental formats and a strong expressiveness, has been presented in many places around the world, first and foremost the Maeght Foundation, the Louvre, the Belvedere Museum Vienna and the San Francisco Art Institute.
+His work, marked by the refusal to abandon painting, the taste for monumental formats and a strong expressiveness, has thus been presented in many places around the world, foremost among which the Maeght Foundation, the Louvre, the Vienna Belvedere Museum and the San Francisco Art Institute.

 The exhibition of about fifty works by Yan Pei-Ming deployed throughout the Museum of Fine Arts in Dijon testifies to the local roots of this artist.
 The artist says "that he puts in dialogue historical painting and contemporary interpretations in order to reveal the transcendence of the pictorial energy.
 It is also a tribute to these great artists who continue to inspire me.
 In the hall of the tombs of the Dukes of Burgundy, a triple portrait of my mother, deeply contemporary, will dialogue with the timeless Crying. "

-In the rooms, the paintings answer each other: September, 11th 2001 shows the explosion of the first tower as one aircraft approaches the second; opposite a self-portrait, shows Yan Pei-Ming in an attitude that asks forgiveness to the world.
+In the rooms, the paintings answer each other: September, 11th 2001 shows the explosion of the first tower as a plane approaches the second; opposite a self-portrait, shows Yan Pei-Ming in an attitude that asks forgiveness from the world.
 Fukushima, 11mars 2011, who captures the moment after the explosion, is framed by two dogs screaming.
 Invisible women, veiled women whose only eyes are seen are exposed under the dead gaze of theBlind uncle

 At theSelf-portrait at four ages replies the bouquet of black flowers, tribute of the living to the dead, while in the same room, the artist pays tribute to two recently deceased friends, Fabian Stech, a friend painted like a child and Xavier Douroux, a friend who is painted in the prime of life.